A numerical range approach to Birkhoff-James orthogonality with applications: Introduction

 Observe that $m_0$ is a best approximation to $x$ in $M$ if and only if $x-m_0$ is BJ-orthogonal to $M$, i.e., $x-m_0\perp_B m$ for every $m\in M$.
 Equivalently, given $x,y\in Z$, $x\perp_B y$ if and only if $0$ is a best approximation to $x$ in $\spn\{y\}$.
 We refer the interested reader to the classical book \cite{Singer} by I.~Singer for background.
 Using the relation between best approximation and BJ-orthogonality, the classical result of I.~Singer that Li and Schneider used reads as follows.

 \begin{fact}[{\cite[Theorem~II.1.1]{Singer}}] Let $Z$ be a Banach space and let $u,z \in Z$.
 Then,

 \end{fact}

 Observe that this result just says that the functional $\phi$ in Fact~\ref{fact:James} can be taken in the convex hull of the set of extreme points of $B_{Z^*}$.
 We will provide in Proposition~\ref{prop:num-range-ext} a version of Proposition~\ref{prop:BJ-using-numranges} using only extreme points with an independent proof.
 Of course, Fact~\ref{fact:Singer} is very interesting in the cases when the extreme points of the dual ball are known and easy to manage: for $Z=C(K)$ or for $Z$ being an isometric predual of an $L_1(\mu)$ space, or even when $Z=\mathcal{L}(X,Y)$ and $X$ and $Y$ are finite-dimensional (as it was done by Li and Schneider, see \cite[Proposition~4.2]{LiSchneider}).
-Actually, for arbitrary spaces $X$ and $Y$, the extreme points of the dual ball of $Z=\mathcal{K}(X,Y)$ have been described in \cite{Ruess-Stegall-MathAnn1982} as $\ext(B_{X^{**}})\otimes \ext(B_{Y^*})$.
+Actually, for arbitrary spaces $X$ and $Y$, the extreme points of the dual ball of $Z=\mathcal{K}(X,Y)$ have been described as $\ext(B_{X^{**}})\otimes \ext(B_{Y^*})$ (see \cite[Theorem 1.3]{Ruess-Stegall-MathAnn1982} for the real case and \cite[Theorem 1]{LimaOlsen} for the complex case).
 In the particular case when $X$ is reflexive, this provides the following result which covers Li and Schneider's one: let $X$ be a reflexive space, let $Y$ be a Banach space, and let $T,A\in \mathcal{K}(X,Y)$; then

 (see Corollary~\ref{B-J-orth-operator-norm-compact}).
 When we deal with non-compact operators, there is no description of the extreme points of the unit ball of $\mathcal{L}(X,Y)^*$ available, hence Fact~\ref{fact:Singer} is not applicable in this case.
 However, a somehow similar result was proved in \cite[Theorem~2.2]{Roypre2022}: let $X$, $Y$ be Banach spaces and let $T,A\in\mathcal{L}(X,Y)$; then,